Vetii/beamer-template/README.md

 * `pygmentize -L styles` gives the list of styles availables for `minted`
 * `pygmentize -L lexers` gives the list of languages availables for `minted`
 * Minted documentation is [here](https://github.com/gpoore/minted/blob/master/source/minted.pdf)
+* Update font cache in case fonts are not found: `luaotfload-tool --update`